The Intake

 What is the code R03.0?

 The ICD-10-CM code R03.0 refers to "elevated blood-pressure reading, without diagnosis of hypertension."
-This code is utilized to document instances where a patient presents with elevated blood pressure readings that have not yet been classified as hypertension.
+This code is used to document instances where a patient presents with elevated blood pressure readings that have not yet been classified as hypertension.

 Detailed description of R03.0